dougeby/IntuneDocs/InTuneDocs/DeployUse/use-remote-wipe-to-help-protect-data-using-microsoft-intune.md

 ## Wipe encryption file system (EFS)-enabled content
 Selective wipe of EFS-encrypted content is supported by Windows 8.1 and Windows RT 8.1.
 The following apply to a selective wipe of EFS-enabled content:

--   Only apps and data that are protected by EFS using the same Internet domain as the [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] account are selectively wiped.
+-   Only apps and data that are protected by EFS using the same Internet domain as the Intune account are selectively wiped.
 For more information, see [Windows Selective Wipe for Device Data Management](http://technet.microsoft.com/library/dn486874.aspx).

 -   If there are any changes are made to the domain associated with EFS, the changes can take up to 48 hours before apps and data using the new domain can be selectively wiped.